dnsimple/dnsimple-support/content/articles/dnssec.markdown

 If your domain registrar provides an API for managing DS records, you can automate rotation for domains registered outside of DNSimple.
 To do this you must use the `dnssec.rotation_start` and `dnssec.rotation_complete` webhook events.
 More information is available in [our developer documentation](https://developer.dnsimple.com/v2/webhooks/).

-### Automating key rotation with other domain registrars

-Our system will deliver a webhook call when DNSSEC rotation is started and completed.
-You may

 ## Troubleshooting DNSSEC configurations

 The following tools may be helpful in troubleshooting DNSSEC configuration issues: